One Place Where Almost Everyone Fails – Cracking IIM Interviews

 Every year, over 2 lakh candidates write exams and nearly 20 thousand students get called for the coveted interviews, all hoping to be to capture one of the 4500 seats IIMs have to offer.
 Many give their best to bell the CAT but that’s only the beginning of the race.
 What follows is preparing for a crisply written Written Ability Test (WAT) and the challenging interview which every candidate needs to ace.

-Last year, after giving CAT, I remember studying rigorously for interview stage way before the results were declared.
+After appearing for CAT, I remember studying rigorously for interview stage way before the results were declared.
 I was neither confident about scoring a 99+ percentile nor getting shortlists for interviews.
 All I knew was that I did not want to be unprepared for the part of the process you can completely control!
 After having given several interviews over the course of admissions and then during summer placements preparation at college, I can confidently claim that one has complete control over his/her interview irrespective of who’s in the panel.

 I got asked questions ranging from US cyber-attack on Iran to role-playing of GEM category student (Yes! that’s me) for a hypothetical MBA talent show.
 I had to draw a map of India marking cities I have lived into creating a revamped garbage collection system as a consultant for a given city.
 They questioned me about my education, my work life, my hobbies, relationships – they asked it all!
 Was I prepared for all of it?
 No. Was I confident when I answered?
 Absolutely YES!!!